COURSERA charge on bank statement: what it is and how to verify it

 Why does COURSERA appear on my bank statement?

-What should I do if I do not recognize the COURSERA charge?
+What should I check first if I do not recognize a COURSERA charge?

 Your Legal Rights